working-group-purescript-es/purescript-elmish/docs/getting-started.md

 import Elmish.Boot (defaultMain) -- We'll need this in a moment
 ```

-Now all that remains is hook that up to the entry point.
+Now all that remains is to hook that up to the entry point.
 To do that, put the
 following in `main`:

 ```haskell